kitnil/awesome/README.md

 - [gnome-shell-extension-redshift](https://github.com/benzea/gnome-shell-extension-redshift) - DO NOT USE; GNOME NOW INCLUDES THE FEATURE ALREADY! – A redshift extension for gnome-shell – Obsolete with GNOME 3.26!
 Use the buildin nightlight feature instead!
 - [Ghost](https://github.com/TryGhost/Ghost) - 👻 The #1 headless Node.js CMS for professional publishing
 - [tampermonkey](https://github.com/Tampermonkey/tampermonkey) - Tampermonkey is the most popular userscript manager, with over 10 million users.
 It's available for Chrome, Microsoft Edge, Safari, Opera Next, and Firefox.
-- [Youtube-Auto-Subtitle-Download](https://github.com/1c7/Youtube-Auto-Subtitle-Download) - :coffee:  Download Youtube Subtitle (Still work in 2020!)
-(Work best on Chrome + Tampermonkey) **Looking for maintainer** 2020-10-7 更新：支持中英双语字幕下载，请在页面底部提供的另一个链接进行安装
+- [Youtube-Auto-Subtitle-Download](https://github.com/1c7/Youtube-Auto-Subtitle-Download) - :coffee:  Youtube 字幕下载，Download Youtube Subtitles (Work best on Chrome + Tampermonkey)  2020-10-7 更新：支持中英双语字幕下载，请在页面底部提供的另一个链接进行安装
 - [markdown-here](https://github.com/adam-p/markdown-here) - Google Chrome, Firefox, and Thunderbird extension that lets you write email in Markdown and render it before sending.
 - [searchfirefoxbookmarks](https://github.com/sciancio/searchfirefoxbookmarks) - A gnome-shell extension which searches the firefox bookmarks and provides results in your shell overview
 - [wikipedia-search-provider](https://github.com/awamper/wikipedia-search-provider) - GNOME Shell extension.
 Wikipedia Search Provider.